*** Purple Martin Update ***

 Communications -- Mike Hamilton

-Education Committee -- Janie Veltcamp & Donna Thalacker
+Education Committee -- Janie Veltkamp & Donna Thalacker

 Programs -- Boyd Kimball

-Membership Committee -- Janie Veltcamp, Bill Rucker, Linda Kimball
+Membership Committee -- Janie Veltkamp, Bill Rucker, Linda Kimball

-Directors -- Jay Bushnell, Thomas White, Scott Wright
+Directors -- Jay Bushnell, Thomas White, Scott Wright, Carol Wilcox, Bruce Kiracofe

 The Cedar Keys are home to many shore birds, some resident and others migratory.
 We also have an abundance of raptors and song birds.